kenny2892/Dungeon-Crawler/README.md

 ![Menu](https://raw.githubusercontent.com/kenny2892/Dungeon-Crawler/master/Screenshots/Main%20Menu.png)

 This was my final project in my Design Patterns class in which we learned about different patterns and principles to use when writing a program.
 I got 220 out of 200 on it (I did some of the extra credit for the project).
-It is an alternate version of my previous game [Kamiroth] (https://github.com/kenny2892/Kamiroth-Console-Edition), which was a project from a previous class.
+It is an alternate version of my previous game [Kamiroth](https://github.com/kenny2892/Kamiroth-Console-Edition), which was a project from a previous class.
 The primary goal of the project was to implement many of the principles and patterns in a realistic way.

 The game is pretty simple.
 Once you create your character you will be placed in a 5 x 5 grid of rooms.
 One room contains the Exit, but you cannot open the door until you have found the 4 Pillars of OO.These Pillars can be found each be found in one of the 25 rooms.